 For seven years after the assassination, no individuals came forward claiming to be the mysterious woman in the head-scarf.
 Researcher Gary Mack† testified before the Assassination Records Review Board that a brunette woman in her early thirties came into the Dallas Kodak office with a roll of film that she claimed had a photograph of the assassination.
 However, when the photo was developed it was supposedly so blurry that no valuable information could be gleaned from it.
 Mack claims that he was given this information by an executive from Kodak.
 If this version of the story is true, perhaps the Babushka lady simply did not feel as though she had any useful information or photographs to provide the authorities and therefore felt no need to come forward.
 If this is the case, the legendary Babushka lady may simply be another example of an innocent action that has taken on a mysterious allure due to the heightened circumstances of the Kennedy assassination.

 The tale of the Babushka lady took an interesting turn in 1970 when a woman named Beverly Oliver stepped forward and announced that she was the Babushka lady.
 Oliver was a local performer who claims that she filmed the assassination with a Super-8 Zoom camera but the film was confiscated by members of the FBI whom she claims were part of a conspiracy or cover-up related to the President’s murder.
 According to her story, she refrained from coming forward for fear of her own safety.
 Since opening up about this experience, Oliver has appeared in several documentaries and even written her own book on the subject.
-Oliver herself is a deeply patriotic woman of faith and seems earnestly dedicated to preserving the legacy of the Kennedy assassination.
-However, there are several problems with her story that make it difficult to accept her claims.

 First of all, the camera she claims to have used to photographic the assassination was not invented in 1963.
 The Super-8 Zoom camera would not hit the market until four years later in 1967.
 Additionally, Beverly Oliver was only 17-years-old in 1963 which is inconsistent with the description of the Babushka lady from the Kodak executive as well as the woman’s appearance in the photographic record.
 The Kodak employee described a woman in her 30s, not a teenager.
 The images of the Babushka lady at the time of the shooting and in the frenzy that ensued after the shots were fired depict a woman that is older and stockier than Oliver was at the time.
 Also, the man Oliver identified as the FBI agent who strong-armed her into giving up her film of the assassination was actually in New Orleans at the time she claims the encounter took place.